Silobreaker/MaltegoDocumentation/index.md

 > Find related companies

+Returns companies that are frequently mentioned in the same context as the input entity.

 ### Organizations
 > Any &rarr; `maltego.Organization`

 > Find related organizations

+Returns organizations that are frequently mentioned in the same context as the input entity.

 ### Products
 > Any &rarr; `silobreaker.Product`

 > Find related products

+Returns products that are frequently mentioned in the same context as the input entity.

 ## Cyber Transforms